GavinHuttley/tib/source/python/files.rst

         </video>

-.. sidebar:: Reading a text file using an IDE
+.. margin:: Reading a text file using an IDE

     .. index::
         pair: Reading a text file using an IDE; screencasts